 “Congratulations on your amazing achievement!”

-Enhance Engagement with Interrogatives:
+Enhance Engagement with Interrogatives

-Command Attention with Imperatives:
+Command Attention with Imperatives

-Inject Emotion with Exclamatories:
+Inject Emotion with Exclamatories

-Fun Exercises to Practice Sentences
+Fun Grammar Exercises

 Exercise 1: Identify the Sentence Type